 Why Is It So Hard To Find Work In Berlin?

 It depends on a number of factors, including what you do for a living, which languages you speak, whether or not you need a work permit, your level of education, where you live, and much more.

-Pro tip: Join our Facebook group to chat with others looking for work in Berlin, be alerted to new job postings, get tips for how succeed at job interviews, etc.
+Pro tip: Join our Facebook group to chat with others looking for work in Berlin (we are now more than 2,000 people strong), be alerted to new job postings, get tips for how succeed at job interviews, etc.